realtimeradio/caltech-lwa/ads5296_snap2_tests/README.md

                      False)
-  --err_cnt          Get error counts (default: False) --outfile OUTFILE  Custom output filename (default: None) -f, --force        Force overwriting of any existing output file (default:
+  --err_cnt          Get error counts (default: False) --outfile OUTFILE  Custom output filename (default: None) --header HEADER    Custom header text to be written to ithe third line of
+                     output file (default: )
+  -f, --force        Force overwriting of any existing output file (default:
                      False)
   --print_binary     print a snapshot excerpt in binary (default: False) -N N_DUMPS         Number of captures to dump to disk.
 0 for no file output
                      (default: 0)

 ```

 **You must program the SNAP2 using Vivado prior to using this script**